awsdocs/elb-gateway-load-balancers-user-guide/doc_source/monitoring.md

 # Monitor your Gateway Load Balancers<a name="monitoring"></a>

-You can use the following features to monitor your Gateway Load Balancers, to analyze traffic patterns, and to troubleshoot issues\.
+You can use the following features to monitor your Gateway Load Balancers to analyze traffic patterns, and to troubleshoot issues\.
+However, the Gateway Load Balancer does not generate access logs since it is a transparent layer 3 load balancer that does not terminate flows\.
+To receive access logs, you must enable access logging on Gateway Load Balancer target appliances such as firewalls, IDS/IPS, and security appliances\.
+In addition, you can also choose to enable VPC flow logs on Gateway Load Balancers\.

 **CloudWatch metrics**
 You can use Amazon CloudWatch to retrieve statistics about data points for your Gateway Load Balancers and targets as an ordered set of time\-series data, known as *metrics*\.
 You can use these metrics to verify that your system is performing as expected\.
 For more information, see [CloudWatch metrics for your Gateway Load Balancer](cloudwatch-metrics.md)\.